 Now that we were elected, called and justified we enter into the Christian life, which is one of growth in holiness with ups and downs.
-In this chapter, we will deal with the question concerning what Sanctification is and how it works.
+In this chapter, we will deal with the question concerning what Sanctification is and what Scripture says about it.

 §1 Through The Virtue Of Christ's Death And Resurrection, Are Also Farther Sanctified, Really And Personally

 - They who are united to Christ, effectually called, and regenerated, having a new heart and a new spirit created in them through the virtue of Christ's death and resurrection, 1 are also farther sanctified, really and personally, 2 through the same virtue, 3 by His Word and Spirit dwelling in them; 4 the dominion of the whole body of sin is destroyed, and the several lusts thereof are more and more weakened and mortified, and they more and more quickened and strengthened in all saving graces, to the practice of all true holiness, 5 without which no man shall see the Lord.
 6

 - 1 John 3:3-8; 1 John 2:29; 3:9-10; Rom.
 1:7; 6:1-11; 15:16; 2 Cor.
 1:1; Eph.
 1:1; Phil.
 1:1; Col. 3:12; Acts 20:32; 26:18; 1 Cor.
 1:2, 6:11

 - 1 Cor.
 6:11; Acts 20:32; Phil.
 3:10; Rom.
 6:5-6

 - John 17:17, Eph.
 5:26; 3:16-19; Rom.
 8:13